amyylin1/kickstarter-analysis/README.md

 - What are some of other possible tables and/or graphs that we could create?
     It would be nice to have table to measure the interest from the public and donors for the successful campaigns.
-What makes these successful campaigns well funded.
+What makes these successful campaigns well funded?